A kidney transplant removes a damaged kidney and replaces it with a healthy one from a living donor or from someone who has died.

 Prior to Procedure

-There is a shortage of donors.
-You may be on a transplant list for some time.
+A healthy family member can donate a kidney.
+If that is not an option, you may be on a transplant list for some time.
 You may need to carry a cell phone with you at all times.
 This will allow the transplant team to reach you if a kidney becomes available.

 Description of the Procedure